 Greater job satisfaction

 It's more than simply earning more money—higher education can also make you like your job more.
-A study from Pew Research Center found that workers with bachelor's degrees are considerably more likely to be satisfied with their careers than those who stopped at a high school diploma—75 percent, versus 64 percent.
+A study from Pew Research Center found that workers with bachelor's degrees are considerably more likely to be satisfied with their careers than those who stopped at a high school diploma—75%, versus 64%.

 More education means more skills and more aptitude in your chosen career—and a positive, satisfactory work environment means you're more likely to position yourself for promotions and advancement opportunities.